silvacms/documentation/source/buildout.rst

   <http://pypi.python.org/pypi/infrae.subversion>`_ and refer it to
   our instance.

-  We take here the example of the SilvaMailing product:
+  We take here the example of the trunk of the SilvaMailing product:

   .. code-block:: ini